Skip to main content

 It is easy to hear about Pentecost and think it is all about boldness and confidence.
 But there are moments when life feels different to that.
 Moments when things feel unclear, or tiring, or simply more than we expected to carry.

-The Holy Spirit is not only present in the big, dramatic moments — He is also the Comforter, the One who comes alongside us.
+The Holy Spirit is not only present in the big, dramatic moments.
+He is also the Comforter, the one who comes alongside us.

 And at times like that, this becomes especially real: